jssimporter/JSSImporter/README.md

 	- username (rw user)
 	- password

+#### Troubleshooting AFP and SMB distribution points
+If JSSImporter is having issues mounting your distribution points, the best troubleshooting step you can do is attempt to mount the share in question manually through the Finder or mount command.

-#### CDP and JDS: Cloud Distribution Point and Jamf Distribution Servers
+### CDP and JDS: Cloud Distribution Point and Jamf Distribution Servers
 Configuring a CDP or JDS is pretty easy too.

 There are some caveats to using a CDP or JDS.
 At this time, there is no